christroutner/docker-slpdb/README.md

   - `data` - will contain LevelDB and MongoDB database data.

 - Customize the [run-script.sh](./run-script.sh) bash script file with the environment variables for your full node.
+Copy this file to the `config` directory you created earlier.

 - (optional) By default,
 the [docker-compose.yml](docker-compose.yml) file is configured to pull the image